Tonic Structural supports SQL Server versions 2014 and higher.

 The following is an example of how to create a new user, called tonic

-For the source database, we recommend that you use a backup of your production database instead of connecting directly to your production environment.
+For the source database, we recommend that you use a backup of your production database instead of a direct connection to your production environment.

 The following statements create a new database user called tonic